 PNCA appreciates gifts of tangible personal property (also called gifts in kind or non-cash gifts).
 We accept gifts that support our programs and students, or can be easily sold to support the College.
 For example, we generally accept gifts of art supplies, books, tools, and artwork.

-Donors wishing to give PNCA a gift of real estate, an art collection, or similar large gifts should contact Sharon Johnson, Major Gifts Officer.
-Gifts requiring a high level of management or high in value are reviewed by the Gift Acceptance Committee.
+Donors wishing to give PNCA a gift of real estate or similar large gifts should contact Luann Whorton.
+Gifts of art, gifts requiring a high level of management, and gifts that are high in value are reviewed by the Gift Acceptance Committee.

 All other in-kind gifts

 Can PNCA pick up an in-kind donation at my residence or business?
 In general, donors should plan to transport in-kind gifts to PNCA’s main campus building.
 PNCA has very limited resources for picking up donations, and only in special cases we may be able to pick up a donation.

 When is a good time to make an in-kind donation of art supplies and frames?
 During the school year from September through May is the best time to make a donation because students are on campus and in class.

 May I make a donation of a work of art to PNCA's collection?
 Gifts of art to PNCA will be evaluated on a case-by-case basis.
 Contact Ashley Gibson, firstname.lastname@example.org, for details.

 Does PNCA accept books and periodicals?
 Yes, PNCA accepts books and reading materials for the library on an individual basis.
 Please contact Serenity Ibsen for further information.

 May I drop off art materials at PNCA without making prior arrangements if I do not need an acknowledgement for tax purposes?
 It is best to make arrangements for making a donation, even if you do not need an acknowledgment letter for tax purposes.
 PNCA will still need to facilitate the distribution of your gift.